 - For surface flare sightings: questions may include: your proximity to the distressed vessel, a vessel description (power/sail, hull type/color, length, boat name, registration number, etc.), if the nature of the distress can be determined (fire or collision, etc.), and if persons are in the water, in addition to location details noted above.

 - After receiving the information to establish the distressed vessel’s approximate position based on the provided data, the CG will make an emergency broadcast on Channel 16, requesting any nearby vessel to render assistance.
 A response unit may be dispatched, or a commercial towing firm vessel may respond.

 - If in visual contact with the distressed vessel, you must lend assistance, but not to endanger yourself, your vessel, or passengers in doing so.
 The Good Samaritan Rule protects boaters who render assistance to distressed vessels.

 - If near the scene, you should remain until a response unit has arrived and the situation is under control.
 The responding agency will likely ask for your contact information and a description of the incident.

-Visual distress signals are an integral part of every vessel’s safety equipment and utilized by boaters to summon help when immediate emergency occurs or a potentially dangerous situation exists.
+Visual distress signals are an integral part of every vessel’s safety equipment and are utilized by boaters to summon help during an emergency.
+It can also signal a potentially dangerous situation.
 Boaters are responsible for ensuring that whatever the type, all required VDS equipment is on board and in good working order and used only when there is a good chance that another boater or someone on land sees the signal and reports the sighting to the Coast Guard.
 If your boat is properly equipped and you are aware of the usage, everyone can boat safely.